 Walter Fink is a member of the Wiener Staatsoper and has been the bearer of the prestigious title of Kammersänger since 2001.
 The unique richness of his career spanning more than three decades is shown by the fact that he has played some 70 roles at the renowned opera house, including taking the stage in numerous Wagnerian operas.

 Bernadett Fodor is one of the outstanding talents among the young generation of Hungarian opera singers and has performed Wagnerian roles on numerous occasions.
 She took the stage at the Frankfurt Opera House as a Valkyrie, and dazzled the Teatro Colón in Buenos Aires with her vocal skills as a Rhinemaiden.
-She appeared at the Wagner in Budapest Opera Festival for the first time in 2015.
+She appeared at the Budapest Wagner Days for the first time in 2015.

-Iréne Theorin made her début as Brünnhilde in Copenhagen, and has performed the role for audiences in Cologne, London, Beijing, Berlin, Dresden, as well as the Wagner in Budapest Opera Festival.
+Iréne Theorin made her début as Brünnhilde in Copenhagen, and has performed the role for audiences in Cologne, London, Beijing, Berlin, Dresden, as well as the Budapest Wagner Days.
 The Swedish soprano made her first appearance outside of Europe in 2009 in the Metropolitan Opera's productions of Die Walküre and Siegfried, and at the Washington National Opera.
 Heralded as the successor to Birgit Nilsson in the line of Swedish sopranos, she is today one of the most sought-after Wagnerian singers.

 Mária Celeng is one of the most promising talents of those sopranos who are now starting their careers.
 She made her début at the Hungarian State Opera in 2013, and in that same year was a finalist in the BBC Cardiff Singer of the World contest.
 Since then, she has participated at the Salzburg Festival in productions conducted by Sir Antonio Pappano and Franz Welser-Möst, and has also taken the stage at Milan's La Scala in a production directed by Robert Wilson.